manics/omero-oauth/README.rst

     $ omero load <type>-example.omero

-Example configurations for GitHub and ORCID OAuth.
+Example configuration templates are provided for GitHub and ORCID OAuth.
 Be sure to read the comments in each file before using them.

 - `GitHub: github-example.omero <github-example.omero>`_